-Downtime caused by man-made and natural IT disasters costs an organization an estimated $300,000 per hour, and that doesn’t include losses of productivity, reputation and market share.
+Downtime caused by man-made and natural IT disasters costs an organization an estimated $400,000 per hour for large enterprises in any sector, according to IBM — and that doesn’t include losses of productivity, reputation,and market share.

 As businesses become more digital – and the data sphere becomes more vulnerable to threats from both man-made and natural disasters – organizations of all sizes are rethinking their strategies for data resiliency and data recovery.
 So what’s the difference between resiliency and data recovery?
 And do you need both?

 In simple terms, data resiliency is proactive, and data recovery is reactive.
 That said, it should be noted that a solid resilience strategy includes traditional disaster recovery, backup, and security components.
 Read on for a short primer on data resiliency and data recovery – and how to balance the two.

 Resiliency is your infrastructure’s ability to avoid unexpected disruptions.
 A quality resilience strategy has the following characteristics:

 - A strong resilience strategy substantially reduces your systems’ vulnerability, minimizes downtime and impact, and reduces critical data loss.

 - Resiliency is often attained through the use of redundant systems or facilities.
 When one component fails or experiences disruption, the redundant element takes over seamlessly and continues to support your organization’s user base.

 - Ideally, users of a resilient system never even know that a disruption has occurred.